-- Probability of default It is an estimate of likelihood of default over a given time horizon. - Loss given default It is an estimate of loss arising in case where a default occurs at a given time.
-It is based on the difference between the contractual cash flows of a financial due from a counterparty and those that the Company would expect to receive, including the realization of any collateral. - Exposure at default It represents the gross carrying amount of the financial instruments subject to the impairment calculation.
+- Probability of default It is an estimate of likelihood of default over a given time horizon, ither over the next 12 months or the remaining lifetime of the obligation. - Loss given default It is an estimate of loss arising in case where a default occurs at a given time.
+It is based on the difference between the contractual cash flows of a financial due from a counterparty and those that the Company would expect to receive, including the realization of any collateral or any credit enhancement. - Exposure at default It represents the gross carrying amount of the financial instruments subject to the impairment calculation.

-As of December 31, 2018, management has not recognized any expected credit losses since management's only financial asset is cash.
+As of December 31, 2020, management has not recognized any expected credit losses since management's only financial asset is cash.